jermspeaks/christmas-adventure/DUPLICATE_CHOICES.md

 - Choice 1: "Ask specific questions about the world" → `section-7.md` ⚠️ **DUPLICATE**
 - Choice 2: "Accept the guide's help" → `section-8.md`
 - Choice 3: "Be skeptical and ask for proof" → `section-7.md` ⚠️ **DUPLICATE**
-- Choice 4: "Dismiss Lumina as not helpful" → `section-400.md`
+- Choice 4: "Dismiss Cheshire as not helpful" → `section-400.md`

 **Duplicate Targets:**
 - `section-7.md` appears in choices: 1, 3